The simplest way to understand if you have a legitimate workers’ compensation claim is to ask yourself a couple of basic questions:

 While you are not required to have an attorney for workers’ compensation hearings, we recommend you hire one.
 It is important to have someone on your side to help you navigate the process and receive the benefits you are owed based on the severity of your injury and the time you will need to recover.
 This is especially true in cases where an employer is represented by counsel.

-If you have recently filed a workers’ compensation claim in Georgia and need legal representation, the Edmonson Law Firm can help.
-Contact us today for a free consultation so we can understand more about your case and help determine next steps.
+If you have recently filed a workers’ compensation claim in Georgia and need legal representation, The Edmonson Law Firm can help.
+Contact us today for a free consultation so we can understand more about your case and help determine the next steps.